Contents:

 Reform’s Joe Hill has a similar prediction.
 He says we'll "see a growth in AI-related procurement, and probably a shift from procuring external support to building bespoke solutions, to buying off-the-shelf software and using open-source products."

-Going forward, our AI Procurement Tracker will be updated monthly to monitor trends and to highlight interesting themes.
+Our AI Procurement Tracker will be updated monthly to monitor trends and to highlight interesting themes.

 Each month we will also invite experts to interpret the data and use it to try to look around the next corner.
 If you would like to contribute to the discussion, get in touch!